SMPTE/ris-osvp-metadata-camdkit/index.md

         "synchronization": {
           "type": "object",
           "additionalProperties": false,
           "description": "Object describing how the tracking device is synchronized for this sample.\n frequency: The frequency of a synchronization signal.This may differ from the sample frame rate for example in a genlocked tracking device.
 This is not required if the synchronization source is PTP or NTP. locked: Is the tracking device locked to the synchronization source offsets: Offsets in seconds between sync and sample.
-Critical for e.g. frame remapping, or when using different data sources for position/rotation and lens encoding present: Is the synchronization source present (a synchronization source can be present but not locked if frame rates differ for example) ptp: If the synchronization source is a PTP master, then this object contains: - \"master\": The MAC address of the PTP master - \"offset\": The timing offset in seconds from the sample timestamp to the PTP timestamp - \"domain\": The PTP domain number source: The source of synchronization must be defined as one of the following: - \"genlock\": The tracking device has an external black/burst or tri-level analog sync signal that is triggering the capture of tracking samples - \"videoIn\": The tracking device has an external video signal that is triggering the capture of tracking samples - \"ptp\": The tracking device is locked to a PTP master - \"ntp\": The tracking device is locked to an NTP server ", "properties": {
+Critical for e.g. frame remapping, or when using different data sources for position/rotation and lens encoding present: Is the synchronization source present (a synchronization source can be present but not locked if frame rates differ for example) ptp: If the synchronization source is a PTP leader, then this object contains: - \"leader\": The MAC address of the PTP leader - \"offset\": The timing offset in seconds from the sample timestamp to the PTP timestamp - \"domain\": The PTP domain number source: The source of synchronization must be defined as one of the following: - \"genlock\": The tracking device has an external black/burst or tri-level analog sync signal that is triggering the capture of tracking samples - \"videoIn\": The tracking device has an external video signal that is triggering the capture of tracking samples - \"ptp\": The tracking device is locked to a PTP leader - \"ntp\": The tracking device is locked to an NTP server ", "properties": {
             "frequency": {
               "type": "object",